 Registration Site = https://www.registernow.com.au/secure/

-There will also be link to the registration site via the Fencing North Website
+There will also be link to the registration via the calendar on the Fencing North Website

 Cut Off Times.

-To ensure a well organised tournament entries will close at 9.00pm the Wednesday prior to the competition.
+To ensure a well organised tournament entries will close at 23.59h on the Thursday a week prior to the competition.

 Late entries - May be accepted at the sole discretion of the DT (Tournament Director) and are subject to availability.

 All entry fees will be paid online via the registration website.